-In Illinois, alimony, now known as “maintenance,” consists of periodic payments (usually monthly) made to a dependent spouse/ex-spouse exclusively for his/her support.
+As a divorce lawyer in Illinois, I am informing you about the alimony laws of Illinois.
+Alimony, now known as “maintenance,” consists of periodic payments (usually monthly) made to a dependent spouse/ex-spouse exclusively for his/her support.

 During divorce proceedings, the court may grant a maintenance award for either spouse in amounts and for periods of time as the court deems just, without regard to marital misconduct, and the maintenance may be paid from the income or property of the other spouse.